 Bugs and pests can enter a building in many different areas.
 They enter from tiny little cracks to opening for pipes or wires.
 Identifying and plugging these openings takes a lot of time and effort, but the results are well worth it.
 You’ll notice a drastic reduction in pests inside your building or home.

 But don’t let all this work go to waste by ignoring the obvious openings.
 For example, what good is plugging up every single point of entry when you keep your window open all night and don’t use screens?
 Or you keep a garage door open all day?
 Doing these things can effectively wipe out much of the effort and progress made during the prior pest treatment.

 Destroy the Tree and Shrub “Bridges”

-Many bugs will enter or make contact with a building by climbing over a tree branch or shrub that touches or overhangs the building.
-Instead of having to climb down a tree and struggle across a lawn, a bug can just walk on a branch that touches a wall or sits just above your roof and easily get to your home or business.
+Many bugs will make contact with a building by climbing over a tree branch or shrub that touches the building.
+Instead of having to climb down a tree and struggle across a lawn, a bug can just walk on a branch that touches a wall and easily get to your home or business.
 So keep those shrubs and trees branches trimmed to reduce the opportunity for pests to enter the building.

 Avoid Using Mulch or Pine Straw

 Bugs enjoy taking shelter in mulch and pine straw.
-By keeping those landscaping features close to your dwelling or office, you encourage pests to come closer than they otherwise would.
+By keeping those landscaping features close to your dwelling or office, you encourage pests to come closer.
 So don’t let these materials touch your building and replace them with alternative substances when possible, such as stone.

 Keep Things Clean Inside